SRGDamia1/SAMD-custom-board/Install Bootloader.md

   - Make sure that the JTAG cable is conneced so that the red wire is at the top near where the "1" is printed on the J-Link Edu Mini.
 The cable can connect either way (stupid design) so you need to make sure it's connected correctly.
 - Power your target board
 - Open J-Flash **Lite**
-  - J-Flash requires a full licence, J-Flash Lite does not.
+  - J-Flash requires a full licence and commercial J-Link, J-Flash Lite does not.
 - Select your specific chip as the device, "SWD" as the interface, "4000 kHz" as the speed, and hit "OK"
 - Select the compiled bootloader bin (`{build_dir}\bootloader-{board_name}-{uf2_version}.bin`) file as the data file
   - Set the Prog.
 Address to 0x00000000
-- (Optional) Erase any previous bootloader by hitting the "Erase" button
+- (Optional, but recommended) Erase any previous bootloader by hitting the "Erase" button
 - Hit "Program Device"